 20 Timeless Kitchens – eh?

-Nothing like going out on a tree trunk to say that a room which could very well cost you 10s of thousands; if not 100s of thousands of dollars is going to be to your liking for the rest of your life.
+Nothing like going out on a long limb to say that a room that could very well cost you 10s of thousands, if not 100s of thousands of dollars, will be to your liking for the rest of your life.

 After all, tastes change.

-Well, they might, but I think that it depends where one’s taste started out as.
+Well, they might, but I think that it depends on where one’s taste started.

-For instance a reader, we’ll call her “Mary,” might have a kitchen that looks something like this.
+For instance, a reader, we’ll call her “Marie,” might have a kitchen that looks like this.

-Mary’s kitchen looks like this, because that’s how her mother’s kitchen looks.
+Marie’s kitchen looks like this because that’s how her mother’s kitchen looks.

-And, Mary’s mother-in-law’s kitchen, her four aunt’s kitchens, 11 cousins, two sisters, 18 BFFs and Mary’s husband’s three ex-wives’ kitchens.
+And, Marie’s mother-in-law’s kitchen, her four aunt’s kitchens, 11 cousins, two sisters, 18 BFFs, and Marie’s husband’s three ex-wives’ kitchens.

-All of them, have THIS kitchen.
-This is not a timeless kitchens.
-I would call it the generic late 20th century kitchen.
+All of them have THIS kitchen.
+However, this is not one of the timeless kitchens.
+I would call it the generic late 20th-century kitchen.

-And, since Mary’s been a tad busy taking care of her quintuplets for nearly 18 years; spending most of her free-time gathering sucking-up gifts for 438 teachers for 13 years of five concurrent teachers’ conferences…
+And, since Mary’s been busy taking care of her quintuplets for nearly 18 years, spending most of her free-time purchasing

-Well, she’s barely had time to pick the fluff out of her navel, much less keep up with what’s going on in the outside world of classic kitchen design.
+Well, she certainly hasn’t had a moment to keep up with what’s going on in the outside world of classic kitchen design.

 stumbles upon, gets sucked into Laurel Bern’s decorating blog.